dlmcpaul/EnphaseCollector/README.md

 - ENBOY_PVOUTPUTRESOURCE_KEY      Set to your pvoutput key
 - SPRING_PROFILES_ACTIVE          Determines destination for stats.  if not set only an internal database gets the stats.
 Values can be influxdb and pvoutput
 - ENVOY_REFRESH_SECONDS           How often to poll the Envoy Controller.
 Default 60000 (60s)
-- ENVOY_PAYMENTPERKILOWATT        How much you get paid to export power to grid (FIT) eg 0.125
+- ENVOY_PAYMENTPERKILOWATT        How much you get paid to export power to grid (FIT) eg 0.125 is 12.5c/Kw
-- ENVOY_CHARGEPERKILOWATT         How much it costs to buy from the grid eg 0.32285
+- ENVOY_CHARGEPERKILOWATT         How much it costs to buy from the grid eg 0.32285 is 32.285c/Kw
-- ENVOY_DAILYSUPPLYCHARGE         How much it costs to access the grid every day eg 0.93
+- ENVOY_DAILYSUPPLYCHARGE         How much it costs to access the grid every day eg 0.93 is 93c/day
 ## Dependencies
 - Docker (or Java)